reasonml-old/reason-react/documentation.md

 ```

 #### `props`, `state`
-Same as Reactjs'.
+Same as ReactJS'.

 #### `updater`
 The secret sauce function that wraps every callback handler.
-The Reactjs `<div onClick={this.handleClick} />` becomes `<div onClick=(updater handleClick) />`. `updater` takes in your familiar callback and returns a new (memoized) callback that'll give you the up-to-date props, state and other values when it's called.
+The ReactJS `<div onClick={this.handleClick} />` becomes `<div onClick=(updater handleClick) />`. `updater` takes in your familiar callback and returns a new (memoized) callback that'll give you the up-to-date props, state and other values when it's called.
 Example:

 ```reason
 /* `props` is up-to-date here, even though onClick is asynchronously triggered */